 The human body mimics nature in its infinite capacity for wonders and complexities.
 When we support one organ system, we, directly and indirectly, support other organ systems that we may not think are connected.
 Simple ways to support our natural terrain include consuming a plant-rich diet, ensuring healthy bowel movements, and modulating stress.
 Prebiotics and probiotics are more niche ways in which we can tailor our gut-lung axis.
-When adding probiotics, keep in mind that different strains have different effects, and you should consider discussing strain specificity with your provider.
+When adding probiotics, keep in mind that different strains have different effects. resB Lung Support is a great combination of specific strains and herbals to support gut, lung, and immune health.
+You can learn more at www.resbiotic.com.
+As always, you should consider discussing strain specificity with your provider.

 About the Author